superkostya/book_reading_propensity/Project_Summary.md

      * FCP:  0.5855
  * It proved to have a low bias but suffered from a considerable variance.
  * A binary classifier (propensity model) built based on the aforementioned recommendation system demostrated the accuracy of 65.85% on the test set.
 Further improvement could potentially be achieved through data resampling techniques.
- * use of a DNN-based, or a hybrid model could lead to a better accuracy, especially if external features are incorporated.
+ * Use of a DNN-based, or a hybrid model could lead to a better accuracy, especially if external features are incorporated.

 ## Appendix: A Few Notes on the Main Steps